OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 #### Octopus Deploy Server Settings

-Here you can create the link to your Octopus Deploy server.
+Here you can create the link to your Octopus Deploy Server.
 You can add more than one if your organization uses multiple servers.
 This is where you supply an API Key, select a Service Account with suitable permission and see [how to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) for it.

 ![](images/jenkins/octopusdeploy-servers.png)